JahyLuky/Cpp/README.md

 Here are some of the key projects included in this repository:

-## Project 1: Polymorphism and Inheritance
+1. **Project 1: Polymorphism and Inheritance**
    - Description: Implementation of polymorphic behavior and inheritance hierarchy in C++.
    - Topics: Virtual functions, abstract classes, inheritance relationships.

-## Project 2: Data Structures
+2. **Project 2: Data Structures**

-### Description
-In this project, I implemented fundamental data structures in C programming language.
+   - Description: In this project, I implemented fundamental data structures in C programming language.
 These structures are essential for handling and manipulating data efficiently within various applications.

-### Key Concepts and Topics
+   - Key Concepts and Topics:
      - **Arrays**: Basic linear data structure used for storing elements of the same type.
      - **Linked Lists**: Dynamic data structure where elements are not stored in contiguous memory locations.
      - **Stacks**: Last In, First Out (LIFO) structure useful for applications like expression evaluation.
      - **Queues**: First In, First Out (FIFO) structure commonly used in scheduling and breadth-first search algorithms.
      - **Trees**: Non-linear data structure used for hierarchical representation and efficient searching.

 3. **Project 3: Chess Game (Semester Project)**
    - Description: Implementation of a chess game in C++, featuring file-based input/output, a tutorial mode, and three types of AI opponents.